Statistics

 Many of the goods that New Zealand imports are supplied primarily by China, such as clothing, toys and games and furniture.

-Foreign Investment in NZ (Stock of FDI, $m)
+Foreign Investment in New Zealand (Stock of FDI, NZ$m)

-There were over 21,000 fee paying students from China studying in New Zealand in 2020.
-This makes China the largest source of students, followed by India, Japan and Korea.
+There were over 15,000 fee-paying students from China studying in New Zealand in 2021.
+China thus remains the largest source of students, followed by India, South Korea, Japan and Viet Nam.

 NZ Secondary Students Learning a Foreign Language

-The number of secondary level students learning Chinese in New Zealand is growing slowly, but is still well below the number that study French, Japanese or Spanish.
+The number of secondary level students learning Chinese in New Zealand has declined and remains below the number that study French, Japanese or Spanish.

 NZ Primary Students Learning a Foreign Language